Skip to Main Content

 Separate damaged from undamaged property.
 Your adjuster will need evidence of the damage to your home and possessions to prepare your repair estimate.

-Your adjuster will provide you a Proof of Loss form for your official claim for damages.
-You'll need to file this claim with your insurance company within 60 days of the flood.
+Your adjuster will assist you in preparing a Proof of Loss (which is your sworn statement of the amount you are claiming including necessary supporting documentation) for your official claim for damages.
+A Proof of Loss can be many things, but must contain the specific details set forth in the Standard Flood Insurance Policy.
+You'll need to file your Proof of Loss with your insurance company within 60 days of the flood.
 This document substantiates the insurance claim and is required before the National Flood Insurance Program (NFIP) or insurance company can make payment.

 You'll receive your claim payment after you and the insurer agree on the amount of damages and the insurer has your complete, accurate, and signed Proof of Loss.
 If major catastrophic flooding occurs, it may take longer to process claims and make payments because of the sheer number of claims submitted.